But that’s not what he finds when he looks outside.

 Fourth, when would the memorial service and burial of the ashes be held?

 Under 41: Type of Disposition(s) was listed TBD.
 I looked up the phone number and called the coroner.
 It was a quick conversation.
 He recommended a Mortuary that wouldn’t rip us off and would ship the ashes in a heavy-duty plastic bag inside a sturdy aluminum box to my attention at my office.

 He also told me he would amend line 38 to read: ‘Adam Keith Rios, Son of June Maria Rios’, and he would replace the twenty-five copies I’d received, though I’d have to pay for them.
 He said the judge wouldn’t need new copies.
-I agreed and thanked him.
+He already had my personal credit card information, so I agreed and thanked him.